SAP Articles

 What to do:

 Functional testing is necessary but insufficient.
 You need transaction-level concurrency simulations.
 This is especially true for order creation, outbound delivery, and financial postings.
-These aren’t edge cases—they’re daily volume drivers.
+These are daily volume drivers.
 To make sure this gets addressed early, tie it directly into your SAP quality gates and don’t rely solely on UAT sessions to surface issues.

 Mistake 2: Testing with Incomplete or Low-Volume Data